iann0036/tf-cfn-provider/docs/providers/aws/IotTopicRule.md

 `MetricValue` - (Required) The CloudWatch metric value.

+`RoleArn` - (Required) The IAM role ARN that allows access to the CloudWatch metric.

 `HashKeyField` - (Required) The hash key name.

 `HashKeyType` - (Optional) The hash key type.
 Valid values are "STRING" or "NUMBER".